Clacton Town Board

 Terms of reference

-The Town Board has been created to develop a Plan for Neighbourhood for Clacton, comprising a 10-year vision and a four-year investment strategy with a total of £20million over the lifespan of the Plan to deliver long-term, sustainable solutions to towns.
+The Clacton Town Board has been created to develop a Plan for Neighbourhood for Clacton, comprising a 10-year vision and a four-year Regeneration Plan with a total of £20million over the lifespan of the Plan to deliver long-term, sustainable solutions to towns.

 Some Board members are required by the Government as part of the project; others have been chosen because of their skills and expertise – in all cases, being a part of and connected to the local community.